Political Economy Summary

 Click on a thumbnail below to read the relevant PESA Regional Integration Monitor relating to Tanzania.

-Click on a thumbnail below to view the latest PESA public engagements on issues relating to Tanzania.
+Click on a thumbnail below to view the latest PESA Policy Dialogues on issues relating to Tanzania.

 Tanzania shares its borders with Kenya and Uganda to the north; Rwanda, Burundi, and the Democratic Republic of the Congo to the west; and Zambia, Malawi, and Mozambique to the south.
 Tanzania is located on the eastern coast of Africa and has an Indian Ocean coastline approximately 800 kilometres long.
 It also incorporates several offshore islands, including Unguja (Zanzibar), Pemba, and Mafia.
 The country is the site of Africa’s highest and lowest points: Mount Kilimanjaro, at 5,895 metres above sea level, and the floor of Lake Tanganyika, at 352 metres below sea level.